yahoo/proxy-verifier/README.md

 verification is specified via `:status` pseudo header field verification using the field verification mechanism described above.

-Verification of HTTP response reason strings, such as "Not Found", is not currently supported.
+Verification of HTTP response reason strings, such as "Not Found", is also supported.

 ### Body Verification